-

 Use Cases

-Open box when user intends to leave your page
+Open popup when the user intends to leave your page

 A use case for this trigger would be to provide an offer to your users when you detect they are leaving your page in order to try to convert them back to customers.